jeffreyliu8/Native-Floyd-Steinberg-Dithering/README.md

 Why NFSD
 ----------------
+For those who don't know the purpose of Floyd-Steinberg algorithm, it is a algorithm to turn color image to black and white(NOT GRAYSCALE).

+When would we use this?
+Well, for those e-ink displays like Amazon Kindle, they can't display color images, and just black and white would still look bad, this is when this algorithm is usful.

 I have tried using just java to run the algorithm, but it is slow.
 Not a good idea to run on main thread.
 With NFSD, you can use Android Studio with instand run and still run these image filters with C++.
 It is small and easy to use.